-The Company recognizes that outside directors require an indepth understanding of the Group's business operations and business activities.
+The Company recognizes that outside directors require an in-depth understanding of the Group's business operations and business activities.
 Accordingly, we endeavor to continually supply outside directors with the information and insight on business activities that are necessary to supervise management while also providing the opportunities needed to fulfill their roles.

-Initiatives to support directors in FY2019 included the following.
+Initiatives to support directors in FY2020 included those indicated to the right.

-- Participation in meetings of general managers of core Group companies and other executive team meetings, tours of bases of Group companies, and discussions with presidents of Group companies for facilitating a greater understanding of business operations and business activities - Informal exchanges of opinion with internal officers by area of responsibility - Explanatory forums on Board of Directors' meeting agenda items prior to Board meetings to assist in understanding of items - Study sessions for outside directors led by external lecturers on topics such as corporate governance and financial regulations - Small meetings with institutional investors to provide opportunities for understanding the perspectives of stakeholders - Training through SMBC Academy training website for employees
+- Participation in meetings of general managers of core Group companies and other executive team meetings, tours of bases of Group companies, and discussions with presidents of Group companies for facilitating a greater understanding of business operations and business activities - Informal exchanges of opinion with internal officers by area of responsibility - Explanatory forums on Board of Directors' meeting agenda items prior to Board meetings to assist in understanding of items - Study sessions for outside directors led by external lecturers on topics such as U.S.-China conflict and cybersecurity - Distribution of PCs to outside directors for use in timely and effective provision of information such as details on the proceedings of internal meetings